 Digest that for a moment.
 We cannot even write something that can tell whether or not an arbitrary program will hang, let alone whether or not it has critical defects.
 Before humans invented the transistor, we invented static code analysis.

 Of course, we didn’t have to wait much longer before machines replaced humans as computers.
 At first these machines simply performed computation.
 But then they also began to store information and generally resemble what we consider computers today.
 Their applications migrated beyond academia and military research and into the commercial world.
 And understandably so, given their powerful applications.

 The idea of formal correctness proofs, however, did stay firmly in the academic sphere.
 How could it not?
 Turing demonstrated the immensity of this problem space back when humans executed algorithms and did the computing.
 Proving that mainframe source code behaved correctly wouldn’t even have risen to the level of pipe dream.

 So the next incarnation of static analysis looked substantially different.
 It came about in the late 70s.
 And in another nod to things being much older than you probably thought, its author called it Lint.

 During that time, many people used the C programming language.
 In that language, you have immense power to shoot yourself in the foot, metaphorically speaking.
 Misplace a semicolon or accidentally make an implicit cast and your code will still happily compile.
-It will just do things that seem strange and crazy to you until you track down the source of the defect.
+It will just do things that seem strange to you until you track down the source of the defect.
 Lint addressed this by flagging common potential mistakes in a way that resembles today’s compiler warnings.

 Going Deeper with Second Generation Static Analysis